Cookiemovies/nodejs-commandinjection/README.md

-# Command Injection in a Nodejs Server
+# Command and SQL Injection in a Nodejs + Express Server
 The parameter filename on the URL /outfile runs an EXEC function which is insecure

 Standard URL